Rachel Drummond, MEd

 Today, criminalists have a variety of roles.
 Some visit crime scenes to gather evidence, while others work in labs or offices to analyze these discoveries and share their findings with law enforcement and the judicial system.
 It can be a satisfying career since criminalistics involves working with different people and situations and using various tools and acquired knowledge to gather evidence to solve crimes.

 Criminalist careers are in high demand.
 Granted, the popularity of shows like CSI, Law & Order, and Bones brought forensic science into the mainstream.
-Still, the U.S. Bureau of Labor Statistics (BLS 2022) has also noted an uptick in demand.
-From 2021 to 2031, forensic science technicians, who share a similar occupational title to criminalists, are projected to grow by 11 percent, a rate that is faster than the average for all occupations at 5 percent.
+Still, the U.S. Bureau of Labor Statistics (BLS 2024) has also noted an uptick in demand.
+From 2023 to 2033, forensic science technicians, who share a similar occupational title to criminalists, are projected to grow by 14 percent, a rate faster than the average for all occupations at 4 percent.

 Read on to learn more about becoming a criminalist, including career outlook, education, responsibilities, salary, and certification.